“I’m going to go walk around a bit,” said Tom.

 “See anything in there?”
 I asked.

-Tom walked around a bit, shining his flashlight into all the corners, then, “Nope.
+Tom walked around a bit, shining his flashlight into all the corners, then said, “Nope.
 Not a thing.
 Wait…”

 Then he turned his light off.